Fractional Wannier Orbitals and Tight-Binding Gauge Fields for Kitaev Honeycomb Superlattices with Flat Majorana Bands: Tight-binding Gauge-field model for Majorana orbitals

-Roughly speaking, $\mathcal{G}$ and $\mathcal{U}$ produce the amplitude and phase variation of the hopping term in the effective Hamiltonian between unit cells.
+Roughly speaking, $\mathcal{G}$ and $\mathcal{U}$ produce the amplitude and phase variation of the hopping term in $H_{\rm eff}$ between ${\bf R}$ and ${\bf R}'$.
 In the momentum space, these are precisely what the Fubini-Study metric ($\mathcal{G}_{\mu\nu}$) and the curvature ($\mathcal{U}_{\mu\nu}$) terms constitute the symmetric and anti-symmetric components of the quantum geometric tensor.\cite{Peotta_2015,Herzog_2022,Liang_2024,Bouhon2023} Their expressions in terms of the projectors $\mathcal{P}({\bf k})$ are as follows

 where $\partial_{\mu}=\frac{\partial}{\partial k_{\mu}}$ with $\mu=1,2$ for ${\bf k}_{\mu}$ spanned along the reciprocal lattice vector ${\bf G}_{\mu}$. $\{\}$ and $[]$ are the anti-commutator and commutator.
-It is now obvious that $\mathcal{U}$ acts as parallel transport or Wilson line, which is $\Z_2$-valued in this particular case.
+It is now obvious that $\mathcal{U}$ acts as parallel transport or Wilson line, which is $\Z_2$-valued in our case.
 In their present forms, $\mathcal{G}$ and $\mathcal{U}$ are not gauge invariant in both real and momentum space formalism.
 Then, matter fields are attached at the two ends to commence gauge invariance.
-Otherwise, we take a trace over the matrix components and their product in a loop/plaquette in real/momentum space, giving topological invariants such as flux ($W$), Chern number ($C$) and similar quantum metric invariants as defined in Sec.~\ref{Sec:Chern}
+Otherwise, we take a trace over the matrix components and their product in a loop/plaquette in real/momentum space, giving topological invariants such as flux ($W$)/monopole in real space, Chern number ($C$) in momentum space, and similar quantum metric invariants as defined in Sec.~\ref{Sec:Chern}

 The diagonal term of $\mathcal{G}$ tensor is zero as the ${\bf R}={\bf R}'$ terms are separated into the onsite energy matrix $\mathcal{K}_0$.
 The off-diagonal components $\mathcal{G}_{{\bf R},{\bf R}'}$ give the symmetric hopping matrix element between the orbitals localized at ${\bf R}$ and ${\bf R}'$ sites.
-Such symmetric hoppings are mediated by periodic lattice potential (e.g., potential due to nucleus in solid state systems) and depend on the symmetries of the two orbitals (e.g., it's present if the two orbitals have the same parity or absent if the parity of the two orbitals is opposite such as for the $s$ and $p$ orbitals).
+Such symmetric hoppings are mediated by periodic lattice potential (e.g., potential due to nucleus in solid state systems) and depend on the symmetries of the two orbitals (e.g., it is present if the two orbitals have the same parity or absent if the parity of the two orbitals is opposite such as for the $s$ and $p$ orbitals\cite{DasWeyl}).
 In our particular example below, we will seek a fully gauge-field mediated hopping between the two sites and set $\mathcal{G}=0$ in the effective theory.